myConsciousness/text-divider/README.md

 # 1. About

-`DividerWithText` provides a customizable Flutter widget that makes it easy to display text in the middle of a Divider.
+`TextDivider` provides a customizable Flutter widget that makes it easy to display text in the middle of a Divider.

-Using `DividerWithText`, you can easily display the following objects that you often see in websites and mobile apps.
-In addition, `DividerWithText` has flexible customization options that allow you to change the style to suit your taste.
+Using `TextDivider`, you can easily display the following objects that you often see in websites and mobile apps.
+In addition, `TextDivider` has flexible customization options that allow you to change the style to suit your taste.

 - **_Wellknown text divider_**

 <img width="443" alt="スクリーンショット 2022-02-08 18 00 39" src="https://user-images.githubusercontent.com/13072231/153102245-66f0e1eb-f690-4e64-ba56-c96e9c9edcf8.png">

-Also `DividerWithText` supports vertical as well as horizontal direction.
+Also `TextDivider` supports vertical as well as horizontal direction.

 ## 1.1.
 Introduction